bcarlsenca/SNOMED-DB-Load-Scripts/src/test/resources/README-announcements.txt

 Hi all,

-NLM recently posted the March 1, 2023 update of the SNOMEDCT US Edition.
+NLM recently posted the July 31, 2023 update of the SNOMEDCT INT Edition.

 For those interested in interacting with SNOMEDCT data through a relational database, we have a utility to make it easy to load the data into a Postgres, Oracle, MySQL (or MariaDB) database.